cloudsreal/IncrementalAnalysis-2.8.5/README.md

 `VertexValue`: Vertex attribute of each vertex in CFG, consisting of its statement list and fact.

-3, Interfaces under the `BigDataflow/analysis/src/main/java/analysis`
+3, Interfaces under the `BigDataflow/analysis/src/main/java/incre_analysis`

-`Analysis` : The implementation of the optimized distributed worklist algorithm.
+`IncreAnalysis` : The implementation of the incremental distributed worklist algorithm.
 Users can instantiate the `Msg`, `Fact`, `Tool` by overriding its functions according to their client analysis.

-`MasterBroadcast`: Executed in the master node at the beginning of each superstep, used to broadcast the entries to CFG.
+`MyWorkerContext`: Users can implement methods that executed on each Worker before superstep starts and after superstep ends

 4, After implementing the interfaces, compile the code to produce the jar